Ryvenay/AFP2/doc/system_plan.md

 Our team accepted a commission to make a fully functional website for people who are interested in computers and other kind of electric appliances.
 In this online webshop they can purchase the items they need to fix their gadgets or just to practice their hobbies.
 This document describes the project in detail, including the website's functionality, the team members, their roles and responsibilities, technologies we use in this project, development plans etc.

 ## 1.2 Project Overview:

+The development team uses multiple technologies and software that that are described in this document.
+Furthermore, the Business Requirements, the development phases and goals of this project will be documented here.

+The following resources and documents will be used during the developement:

+- The Functional Requirements of the project

+- The features requested by the clients

 # 2. Project plan
 ## 2.1 Roles and responsibilities
 ### Backend developer: